ALU Primer

 Arithmetic Operations

-Generally, an ALU can inherently perform addition and subtraction only combinationally.
-While it has the capacity for multiplication and division, these operations in basic ALUs are often achieved through repeated cycles of addition and subtraction.
-For instance, in multiplication, a common method involves adding and shifting bits, which can be time-consuming.
-One benefit of this repetitive method is its minimal hardware requirement, a factor that presents a trade-off between speed and space/components conservation.
+A simple ALU usually implements addition and subtraction directly in combinational hardware.
+Multiplication and division can also be built in hardware, but in small educational designs they are often handled through repeated addition, subtraction, and shifts.
+For instance, in multiplication, a common method involves repeated addition and bit shifts, which can be time-consuming.
+The advantage of this approach is that it requires very little hardware, but it trades speed for simpler circuitry.
 Such a trade-off can be acceptable, as the saved space can be repurposed for other functionalities, whether on a silicon chip or a PCB.
-However, modern CPUs often include more advanced ALUs with dedicated hardware for multiplication, expediting these operations significantly beyond the basic repeated addition approach.
-In the same vein, division, though often more complex, can be optimized using specialized methods that go beyond repetitive subtraction.
+However, modern CPUs often include more advanced ALUs with dedicated hardware for multiplication, which speeds up these operations far beyond the basic repeated-addition approach.
+In the same vein, division, though often more complex, can use specialized methods that go beyond repeated subtraction.

 Logical Operations